dahlia/fedify/docs/tutorial/microblog.md

 The `ctx` parameter receives a `Context` object, which contains various functions related to the ActivityPub protocol.
-For example, the `~Context.getActorUri()` method used in the above code returns the unique URI of the actor with the `handle` passed as a parameter.
+For example, the `~Context.getActorUri()` method used in the above code returns the unique URI of the actor with the `identifier` passed as a parameter.
 This URI is being used as the unique identifier of the `Person` object.

-As you can see from the implementation code, currently it's *making up* actor information and returning it for any handle that comes after the */users/* path.
+As you can see from the implementation code, currently it's *making up* actor information and returning it for any identifier that comes after the */users/* path.
 But what we want is to only allow queries for accounts that are actually registered.
 Let's modify this part to only return for accounts in the database.

 ### Table creation